This page offers some answers on the most frequently asked questions

 For instance: By first paying your deposit (€ 333 )

-The final payment of € 1.555 (minus any applicable discounts*)
+The full payment of € 1.600 (minus any applicable discounts*)

-You can make your deposit by (IBAN) bank transfer (preferred) or in Cash.
+You can only make your deposit by (IBAN) bank transfer / or an internet banking transfer that supports your credit card.

 This trip is free from VAT (BTW)